Chymyst/chymyst-core/docs/roadmap.md

 - allow nonlinear input patterns and arbitrary guards (done in 0.1.5, optimized in 0.1.8)
 - automatic pipelining (i.e. strict ordering of consumed molecules) should give a speedup (done in 0.1.8)

 Version 0.3: Investigate interoperability with streaming frameworks such as Scala Streams, Scalaz Streams, FS2, Akka Streaming, Kafka, Heron.
-Use "pipelined" molecules that are optimized for streaming usage.
+Use "pipelined" molecules that are optimized for streaming usage (done in 0.1.8).

 Version 0.4: Enterprise readiness: fault tolerance, monitoring, flexible logging, assertions on static molecules and perhaps on some other situations, thread fusing for static or pipelined molecule reactions.

 Version 0.5: Application framework `Chymyst`, converting between molecules and various external APIs such as HTTP, GUI toolkits, Unix files and processes.

-Version 0.6: Automatic distributed and fault-tolerant execution of chemical reactions ("soup pools").
+Version 0.6: Automatic distributed and fault-tolerant execution of chemical reactions ("soup pools" or another mechanism).

 Version 0.7: Static optimizations: use advanced macros and code transformations to completely eliminate all blocking and all inessential pattern-matching overhead.